Dipsingh/dipsingh.github.io/_posts/2022-9-02-TCP-Congestion-Experiment.md

 #### TCP BBR and Cubic Session

 Now, if we change one session (`H1-H3`) from the previous experiment to TCP Cubic, we observe that BBR takes a fair share of the network bandwidth.
-This is due to buffers being shallow and TCP BBR not reacting to Loss while Cubic reacting to the packet loss and reducing its rate and thus ending up starved.
+This is due to buffers being less than BDP and TCP BBR not reacting to Loss while Cubic reacting to the packet loss and reducing its rate and thus ending up starved.

 ![BBR with Cubic Small Buffer](/images/post13/bbr_cubic_output.png "BBR with Cubic")

+#### TCP BBR and Cubic Session with ~1xBDP

-Changing the buffer size on the router to 1000 Packets.
-Now we see a better resource sharing between BBR and Cubic as more buffers are providing
+Let's repeat the above experiment after increasing the buffer size on the router to 1000 Packets.
+Now we see a better resource sharing between BBR and Cubic. as more buffers are providing

 ![BBR with Cubic large Buffer](/images/post13/bbr_cubic_output_buffer.png "BBR with Cubic with large buffer")